-To make your article as easy to find as possible for other researchers within the same field it is important that it is indexed in relevant databases.
-For instance, if you are a researcher within the education field it is advantegous if the article can be found in a databse like ERIC, if you are a researcher within the field of medicine or health science you want your article to be found in databases like PubMed, Medline and CINAHL.
+and To make your article as easy to find as possible for other researchers within the same field it is important that it is indexed in relevant databases.
+For instance, if you are a researcher within the education field it is advantageous if the article can be found in a database like ERIC and if you are a researcher within the field of medicine or health science you want your article to be found in databases like PubMed, Medline and CINAHL.
 Another aspect is whether it is indexed in multidisciplinary databases such as Web of Science, Scopus or ProQuest Central.
 Furthermore, you might have an external requirement that you should publish your article in a journal that is indexed in Web of Science.

-On the journal's website you should find a link or a tab with the name like Indexing or Abstracting/Indexing.
-Click on that in order to get a list of databases that index the journal:
+On the journal's website, you should find a link or a tab with the name like Indexing or Abstracting/Indexing.
+Click on that to get a list of databases that index the journal: